Youssef11296/task-tracker-system/README.md

 # Run Scripts

+### npm i

-To run this app, you can clone it and install the depencies by openning your terminal and run: - npm i
+To run this app, you can clone it and install the depencies by openning your terminal and running this command.

+### npm run start:dev

-The you can run both sides backend and frontend by one command which is: - npm run start:dev
+The you can run both sides backend and frontend by this command.

+### npm run start:client

-If you wanna just run the frontend you can run this command: - npm run start:client
+If you wanna just run the frontend you can run this command.

+### npm run start:server

-If you wanna just run the backend you can run this command: - npm run start:server
+If you wanna just run the backend you can run this command.